Love That Jill

-Love That Jill is an American situation comedy that aired on ABC during the 1957-1958 television season.
+Love That Jill is an American sitcom that aired on ABC during the 1957–58 television season.
 The series stars Anne Jeffreys and Robert Sterling as the heads of rival modeling agencies in Manhattan.

 Synopsis

 Jill Johnson and Jack Gibson are the heads of rival New York City modeling agencies in Manhattan.

 Jack is romantically attracted to Jill, but each of them constantly tries to take clients and models away from the other.
 Richard is Jill′s secretary, Pearl is Jack′s secretary, Ginger is one of Jill's models, and Melody and Peaches are among the other models at their agencies.